anthonyec/archive/src/_projects/2010-06-10-running-man/index.md

   <a href="https://anthony-cossins-archive.s3.eu-west-1.amazonaws.com/2010-06-10-running-man/Video_Medium.f4v">Download video</a>
 </div>

 These are the more "interesting" clips from the raw footage.
-I think we filmed all of it in about 2 days.
-We filmed the city footage first and then spent a lot of time playing [Portal](https://en.wikipedia.org/wiki/Portal_(video_game)).
+We filmed all of in 2 days.
+First we shot the city footage and then spent a lot of time playing [Portal](https://en.wikipedia.org/wiki/Portal_(video_game).
 Luckily it was summer so we still had enough light to go to the park and film the forest scenes.

 The film was pretty much made up on the spot.
+Maybe not that's surprising based on the story.

 <div class="youtube-embed">
   <div class="youtube-embed__video">